klattice/mlapps/module11/README.md

-The notebook used_car_prediction.ipynb in this folder uses CRISP-DM methodology to answer the question of what drives the prices of used car?
+The notebook used_car_prediction.ipynb (https://github.com/klattice/mlapps/blob/main/module11/used_car_prediction.ipynb) uses CRISP-DM methodology to answer the question of what drives the prices of used car?
 It summarizes with a report to used car dealers about the findings and the action items to take.